 Its dimensions are impressive: it is a five-nave, Latin cross church with double aisles.
 Notre-Dame was also among the earliest buildings to use flying buttresses, making it a jewel of the audacious Gothic Rayonnant style.
 It is impossible to remain indifferent to the charm of the sculptures in this Gothic cathedral.
 The church was in fact conceived as a liber pauperum, a “poor person’s book”, as its statues were intended to tell biblical stories through images to crowds of uneducated worshippers.

 Among the Cathedral’s most fascinating sculptures are its grotesque gargoyles.
 Their purpose was much more practical and less frightening than you might think: they served as rain spouts!
 However, it is often imagined that they served a mythical function as protectors.
 These monsters were capable of exorcising evil or perceiving it inside the church itself.
 But despite the mysterious Gothic atmosphere and their inspiration from medieval bestiaries, don’t be fooled… the gargoyles are actually historical fakes!
-They were added by Eugène Viollet-le-Duc at the end of the 19th century, and they were not part of the original Gothic design.
+They were added by Eugène Viollet-le-Duc at the end of the 19th century, and they were not part of the original Gothic revival movement.